hanhanwu/Hanhan_Break_the_Limits/attack_signals_recommendation_system/ReadMe.md

 ### [Generate Rules][9]
 * <b>Learning Notes</b>
   * Even though sklearn random forest supports object features, lime doesn't.
 All the features in lime has to be int or float, but you can indicate which features should be categorical
+  * Xgboost also requires all the features to be int or float, but <b>also can be bool</b>.
+You can not indicate which features should be categorical type, but need label encoding.

 ## Potential Data Source